ivanalejandro0/frontend-backend-zmq-test/README.md

 frontend-backend-zmq-test
 =========================

-A basic app separation in frontend/backend that communicates the moving parts using zmq and qt signals.
+A (kind of) basic app that separates the GUI (frontend) and the logic/hard-work (backend) in different process and communicates the moving parts using zmq and qt signals.

+The frontend and the backend are started in different processes using `multiprocessing`.

+The communication is handled using `pyzmq` and is secured using the ZMQ's CURVE security mechanism.

+Each task that the backend needs to work in is started in a `twisted` thread.

 Files explanation
 -----------------